HackMemphis/HM-Planning/logistics/food-inventory.md

 Total Estimated Other Bevs Cost = $61.32

-* Orange Juice (Tropicana 2 gallons $11.39 costco) [1ct,11.39]
+* Orange Juice (Tropicana 2 gallons $11.39 costco) [1ct,11.39] %
-* Bottled Water (35ct $4.99 16.09oz costco) [4ct,19.96]
+* Bottled Water (35ct $4.99 16.09oz costco) [4ct,19.96] %
 * Kirkland sport bev (30ct asst $9.99 costco) [3ct,29.97]
 *

 Estimated Beverage Cost = 364.16
 * We can probably pull this number down if needed.
-Rather than purchasing the name brand items we can empty the shelves at Kroger.
+Kroger is actually a bit more expensive for cans than Costco's regular prices.
+Soda prices are actually less than noted.
+Sale ends 9/01.